Table of Contents

 - Exclusion from income of subsidies for energy conservation measures.

-Depreciation in real estate – along with recurring cash flow and potential appreciation in property value over the long term – is one of the biggest benefits of investing in income-producing real estate.
-Depreciation is a non-cash expense used to reduce taxable net income from investment real estate.
+Depreciation in real estate is one of the biggest benefits of investing in income-producing real estate.
+Investment real estate uses depreciation as a non-cash expense to decrease taxable net income.
 Thanks to depreciation, investors pay less in taxes while keeping more cash as profit to reinvest.

 “Depreciation is a non-cash expense used to